green-fox-academy/czakoilevente/project-phase/sprint5/code_as_infrastructure.md

 **FOR CREDENTIALS:**

-  A. Create a file named `terraform.tfvars`
+  * Create a file named `terraform.tfvars`
-  B. ADD TO GITIGNORE!
+  * ADD TO GITIGNORE!
-  C. fill the file with the following contents:
+  * fill the file with the following contents:

 ```
 access_key = "something"